Air North: Livery

-Air North's aircraft are painted white except for the lettering on the fuselage, wings and vertical stabilizer, although different aircraft types feature slightly different liveries.
+Air North's aircraft are painted white except for the lettering on the fuselage, wings, and vertical stabilizer.
 On the fuselage, the words "Air North" and "Yukon's Airline" are painted, although the positioning varies by aircraft type.
 On aircraft without winglets, "flyairnorth.com" is painted somewhere on the fuselage.
-On the Hawker Siddeley HS 748, the bottom is left unpainted with an orange stripe at the convergence of the painted and unpainted areas.

 The tail is painted orange with a stylized "Yukon" printed in white.
-On the ATR 42-300 and 737-400/-500, the orange is extended below onto the fuselage.

 On aircraft with winglets, the outside is designed like the tail, with an orange background and the stylized "Yukon" printed on it.
 On the inside, "flyairnorth.com" is printed.

 Yukon, North of Ordinary

 Yukon, North of Ordinary (YNoO) is a quarterly arts, travel, and culture magazine in Yukon, Canada.
 The magazine was first published in February 2007.
-It is also the official inflight magazine for Air North, Yukon's Airline.
+It is also the official inflight magazine for Air North.